paz414/chess_java/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-First of all, quick shout out to RyiSnow, for game dev related details.
-I would also like to thank the open-source community for their valuable resources and contributions, which have been instrumental in the development of Chess.java.
+We would like to thank the open-source community for their valuable resources and contributions, which have been instrumental in the development of Chess.java.